 The raid, which took place on October 16, 1859, was a failure.
 Brown was captured, put on trial, and condemned to death for his actions.
 On December 2, 1859, John Brown was hanged at Charles Town, Virginia.
 His body was sent to New York State to be buried on the grounds of his farmhouse in North Elba.

-While John Brown's raid on Harpers Ferry failed, it did force the nation to pay attention to the slavery issue.
+While John Brown's raid on Harpers Ferry was unsuccesful in ending slavery, it did force the nation to pay attention to the issue.
 The national controversy over Brown's trial helped fracture the Democratic Party, which helped Republican candidate Abraham Lincoln win the election of 1860.
 Unhappiness with the results of that election led, in part, to South Carolina deciding to secede from the United States, an action which led in turn to the Civil War.